-At our eco resort, the Cove, a beach enclave near the resort pool, is both a marine and geological masterpiece!
+At our oceanfront resort, the Cove, a beach enclave near the resort pool, is both a marine and geological masterpiece!
 Carved by nature, the Cove is an ideal place for resort guests to watch for dolphins at play, sculpt a sand castle or simply soak in the sun.

 Signs throughout six interpretive areas guide you through our Discovery Trail giving you a glimpse of the Ages of Geological Splendor: the majestic silhouette of Catalina Island, California's rare coastal native plants and wildlife and the Pacific Ocean realm.